kiboschool/course-web-application-development/src/lessons/final-project.md

 - Your application must have features to Create, Read, Update, and Delete at least some of those models from a web interface
 - Your application must be designed such that it works properly on different devices (desktop and mobile)

+You must deploy a version of your application.
+In week 8, we'll cover deployment in depth, and walk you through the steps to deploy your application.

 ## Optional components

 The following are optional, but not required: